 Paper cutter for precision and faster results

 Fold the cut wax paper in half horizontally, lining up the edges.
-This fold forms a natural center line and acts like a pouch for the soap.
+This fold forms a natural centerline and acts as a pouch for the soap.

 Place the soap bar in the center of the wax paper, aligned with the crease.
 Ensure there’s even space on all sides to allow smooth folding.